sayankotor/FastKron_QTIP/README_KERNELS.md

 ### 1) with `--manifest` flag

-Quantized weight matrices are converted back to bfloat16 on every forward pass.
+Quantized weight matriх are converted back to bfloat16 on every forward pass.
-Speed is the same as the unquantized model, but memory usage matches bfloat16 (no compression benefit).
+Speed is the same as the unquantized model.
 Use this mode for accuracy validation or when fast CUDA kernels are unavailable.

 ### 2) with `--manifest kernel` flag